Short Bio

 I aim to uncover the computational principles of the brain and bridge the gap between neuroscience and AI to develop Brain-inspired General Intelligence (BGI).
 My recent research interests include:

-• Computational neuroscience models for memory and synaptic plasticity;
+• Computational neuroscience models (e.g., memory models and synaptic plasticity)

 Selected Ten Publications (updated as of December 2024)